 My book Jane Austen’s Philosophy of the Virtues (Palgrave, 2005) analyzes Austen’s engagement with the seven classical and theological virtues, exploring the dramatic moments in the novels when the virtues come into conflict not just with vices, but with other virtues.
 Find a local independent bookseller here.

 In Jane Austen and the North Atlantic, a collection of essays I edited for the Jane Austen Society (2006), my own essay discusses the responses of Edith Wharton and other writers to Austen’s happy endings.
-Read more about the book here.
+You can order the book from the Jane Austen Society.

 My history of St. Paul’s in the Grand Parade (Formac, 1999) was published on the occasion of the 250th anniversary of the founding of Halifax, Nova Scotia, and of Halifax’s first church, now the oldest Protestant church in Canada.
 Find a local independent bookseller here.